Music Therapy: Down the Ages

 Long before acoustics came to be studied in Europe, the ancient civilizations of the Arabs, Greeks, Chinese and Indians were already fully conversant with the prophylactic and therapeutic role of musical sounds and their vibrations.
 While the Greek legends glorified the type of music that healed Ulysses' deadly wounds, the Arabian writer Ibn Sina had also recorded the therapeutic role of music in his various treatises on medicine

-Ancient Chinese civilisation perceived a harmonic balance between Heaven and Earth.
+Ancient Chinese civilization perceived a harmonic balance between Heaven and Earth.
 It considered the rites and music as the instruments of this harmony.
 This ancient concept is still workable in the context of the current lifestyle and culture.
 The cathartic power of music, its healing aspects and its inherent educative capacity is relevant even today.

 Dr T V Sairam, is from F/48B, Hari Nagar New Delhi 110064